My Story, Journey & Learnings

 My mindset has been shaped in a social, altruistic and caring environment, watching people seek advice from my grandfather and relief from my grandmother.
 They were considered the “wise” and the “healer” in the village and because of them I grew up curious about people and thinking I will too be touching people’s lives one day.

 The relationship with our caregivers is vital for our development and my story is the proof.
 My grandparents cemented my safety and stability in life.
-They surrounded me with pure human kindness, unconditional love and affection, and that sense of attachment gave me the strength to face the inherent challenges that followed in life and informed my journey and work ever since.
+They surrounded me with pure human kindness, unconditional love and affection, and that sense of attachment gave me the strength to face the years of domestic abuse in my family and the inherent challenges that followed in life, and informed my journey and work ever since.

 Tense unfulfilled and broken relationships has been the theme in my work

 Three decades later I was indeed taking care of others, as a clinical psychologist in a palliative care clinic.
 Full of excitement at the end of a five year degree course, I started listening to my dying patients voicing out their upsets and regrets for the first time in their lives.
 It was mid 2000 and the stories of my patients, born during or in the aftermath of the Second World War, spoke about poverty and hunger, land disputes with family members and neighbours, and parents deciding who they marry.
 The common theme was their tense and broken relationships with others and the world and there was so much hurt into their hearts, too little forgiveness and healing, so much time wasted following others and too many dreams left unfulfilled.